-(a) A facility eligible for payment under this section must source at least 80 percent raw materials from Minnesota.
-If a facility is sited 50 miles or less from the state border, raw materials should be sourced from within a 100-mile radius.
-Raw materials must be from agricultural or forestry sources.
+(a) A facility eligible for payment under this section must source from Minnesota at least 80 percent of the biomass used for biomass thermal production, except that, if a facility is sited 50 miles or less from the state border, biomass used for biomass thermal production may be sourced from outside of Minnesota, but only if at least 80 percent of the biomass is sourced from within a 100-mile radius of the facility, or from within Minnesota.
+Biomass must be from agricultural or forestry sources.
 The facility must be located in Minnesota, must have begun production at a specific location by June 30, 2025, and must not begin before July 1, 2015.
 Eligible facilities include existing companies and facilities that are adding production capacity, or retrofitting existing capacity, as well as new companies and facilities.
 Eligible biomass thermal production facilities must produce at least 250 MMbtu of biomass thermal quarterly.

 (b) No payments shall be made for biomass thermal production that occurs after June 30, 2035, for those eligible biomass thermal producers under paragraph (a).

 (c) An eligible producer of biomass thermal production shall not transfer the producer's eligibility for payments under this section to a biomass thermal production facility at a different location.

 (d) A producer that ceases production for any reason is ineligible to receive payments under this section until the producer resumes production.

 (e) Biofuel production for which payment has been received under section 41A.16, and renewable chemical production for which payment has been received under section 41A.17, are not eligible for payment under this section.

 (a) The commissioner shall make payments to eligible producers of biomass thermal located in the state.
 The amount of the payment for each producer's annual production is $5.00 per MMbtu of biomass thermal production produced at a specific location for ten years after the start of production.